ros-navigation/docs.nav2.org/docs/configuration_and_development/migration_guides/kilted/Kilted.md

 ## Bond Heartbeat Period Default Value Change

-In L-turtle, the default value for `bond_heartbeat_period` parameter has been increased from `0.1` to `0.25` seconds across all Nav2 lifecycle nodes, including the lifecycle manager.
+In Lyrical, the default value for `bond_heartbeat_period` parameter has been increased from `0.1` to `0.25` seconds across all Nav2 lifecycle nodes, including the lifecycle manager.
 This change was implemented to reduce computational overhead and save CPU resources in systems with many nodes.

 **Migration note**: If you have explicitly set `bond_heartbeat_period` to `0.1` in your configurations, you may want to remove this explicit setting to use the new default, or explicitly set it to `0.25` if you want to be explicit about the value.
 This value should now also be set in the lifecycle manager node as well.